“to be aware: to be aware, to inform yourself, to be sensitized to certain issues.”

 We will provide a information stand, where you can get in contact with the awareness team or find help in dealing with uncomfortable situations.

-We will organize safe-spaces during the meetings and the camp.
+We will organize safe-spaces during the meetings and in our joint activities.

 We hope for a solidary community without discrimination and violence.
 We think everyone is responsible to make this happen!